arsham/shark/README.md

 This setup is mostly customised to for **Go** (**Golang**) development.
 But there are a few other **LSP** servers setup as well.

+This project supports Neovim version `0.7` or later.

 ## Highlights

 - Besides in a few places that Neovim doesn't provide an API in Lua, most